wesleya/develop-docker/jupyter-notebook/README.md

 ```
 $ docker-compose up
 ```

+3. copy and paste the url from the command output into your browser and go!

-3. optional if you want to get a bash in the docker container
+4. optional if you want to get a bash in the docker container
 ```
 # find the name of the container
 $ docker-compose ps